oracle-livelabs/apex/online-book-store-app/10-wishlist/10-my-books.md

-# Create Additional Pages
+# Create and Manage Wishlist Functionality

 ## Introduction
-In this lab, you will create a package with procedures and functions that collectively manage the process of adding, removing, and processing orders and wishlist items within the database application.
-Additionally, you will learn to create application items, processes, and computations.
-Moreover, you will create processes to invoke these procedures and functions.
+This lab provides step-by-step instructions on how to create and manage a wishlist feature in Oracle APEX.
+You will learn to create a new page for the wishlist, add interactive components, and integrate navigation elements.
+The process includes creating dynamic regions, defining actions, and setting up processes for adding and removing items from the wishlist.
+Additionally, you will enhance the navigation bar to include a wishlist link for easy access.

-Estimated Time: 5 minutes
+Estimated Time: 15 minutes

 ### Objectives
 In this lab, you will:

-- Create My Books Page.
-- Develop My Wishlist Page.
+- Create a Wishlist Page.
+- Add Dynamic Actions to refresh the wishlist content and handle interactions such as adding and removing items.
+- Create Buttons to add and remove books from the wishlist, including the necessary backend processes.
+- Update Navigation Bar to include a link to the wishlist page.

-## Task 3: Create My Wishlist page
+## Task 1: Create My Wishlist page

 1. On Page Designer toolbar, Navigate to (+ v) and Select **Page**.